FtuoilXelrash/CelestialBarrage/README.txt

 INTENSITY SETTINGS:

 Each intensity level is fully customizable.
+The DamageMultiplier setting applies globally to all intensity levels.

+Global Setting:
+{
+  "IntensitySettings": {
+    "DamageMultiplier": 0.2,
+    "Mild": { ... },
+    "Medium": { ... },
+    "Extreme": { ... }
+  }
+}
+- DamageMultiplier (float): Global multiplier for all rocket damage (default: 0.2 = 20% damage).
+Applies to all intensity levels.

-Below are the default configurations:
+Below are the default configurations for each intensity level:

 Mild Settings (Beginner Friendly):
 {